Graduate Teaching Opportunities

-The Lesbian, Gay, Bisexual, Transgender and Queer Studies Program offers three kinds of opportunities for graduate students to teach during the academic year 2017-2018.
-Applicants should have a background in LGBT/queer studies or women’s studies scholarship and/or relevant experience in community organizations or political action.
-Graduate students in any department or professional school are invited to apply.
+The Lesbian, Gay, Bisexual, Transgender and Queer Studies Program offers two opportunities for graduate students to teach during the academic year.
+Graduate students from any department or professional school are invited to apply.
+Preferred qualifications include a background in LGBTQ Studies, Gender Studies, and/or Ethnic Studies scholarship, and/or relevant experience in community organizing or political action.